Czech-BA/COBS/README.md

-# Czech Standard for Open Banking issue tracker
+# Czech Standard for Open Banking

 **_COBS overview of changes_**